turingschool/career-development-curriculum-site/student_discussion_groups/mod3_homeroom_discussion_prompts.md

 6. Close out the discussion (10 mins):
   * Share what you wrote about with your projects
   * Revisit the concerns you wrote down at the beginning of the discussion today.
 Did you gain clarity on any of them?
 What are you still concerned about?

-### Week 4 Prompts & Structure (30 mins) <a name="week-4"></a>
-1. Revisit your norms (5 mins)
-2. Coming out of the session on Job Search Strategies yesterday, share (10 mins):
-  * What were your key takeaways?
-  * What has your job search strategy looked like in the past?
-How does it compare to what you learned in the session?
-  * What changes should you make to build an effective job search strategy for your first software job?
-3. Take 10 mins to go through [these resources](/resources/finding_opportunities) on your own and start on your copy of the [Job Search Process sheet](https://docs.google.com/document/d/1B39ViRamGHNVLzelnlEIhzLWNwsrPvf1J8MjtxDKgsc/edit?usp=sharing) (10 mins).
-4. Share with each other (10 mins):
-  * What resource did you use?
-What did you learn?
-  * What kinds of jobs/companies will you target?
-  * How can you support each other with these goals?
-How will you hold each other accountable to the strategy steps?

 ### Week 5 Prompts & Structure (60 mins) <a name="week-5"></a>